elasticdog/elasticdog-com/content/EDC Knife History.md

 7. Leatherman Skeletool CX
 8. Civivi Baby Banter 2 (Nitro V)
 9. Knafs Lander 3 Clip Point (S35VN) with a Lynch Northwest pocket clip

+Under 3 inches, under 3 oz.
+Talk about desire to save weight.
+Maybe I should do a breakdown of each knife and what I liked/disliked about it?

+The crossbar locking mechanism is secure and has a usability advantage if you need to loan someone your knife: [Knives You DO Hand to People! | Can Non-Knife People Open And Close Pocket Knives?](https://youtu.be/Q4oExiIrhmA)